rome/tools/website/src/_includes/docs/formatter.md

 ];
 ```

 As you can see the first array, which has a suppression comment, is left untouched!

 ### Differences with Prettier/dprint

-Rome formatter uses a CST to implement its algorithms - as supposed to Prettier or dprint, which use an
+Our formatter uses a CST to implement its algorithms, as opposed to Prettier or dprint, which use an
-AST -, which means that it has to deal with a different set of problems e.g. comments and how to place them.
+AST.
+This means that it has to deal with a different set of problems e.g. comments and how to place them.

 As you might know, comments can appear almost everywhere inside a program, which can make the implementation
 of a formatter more difficult.

 In a CST, comments are attached to tokens, so it's possible to extract this information when inspecting
 a single node.

 Considering these assumptions, the Rome team had to create some heuristics and concepts in order to
 **consistently format comments inside a program**.

 #### Comments

 The placements of some comments might be different, for example in JavaScript functions and JavaScript classes.

 A function has a "head" and a "body":
 - the head is where we define the name of the function and its signature (its parameters, return type, etc.);
 - the body is where we define the implementation of the function, usually - but not only - inside a block `{}`;

 Our formatter marks a function head as a hard group, while the body is a normal group.
 This means that all
 the comments inside the head are "pushed out" and moved outside it, making the formatting **always consistent**.

 Here's an example against Prettier/dprint, we place comments inside the head of a function: